Advertising Expense Deduction

 retransmission consent principle.

-the backbone of every programming package sold by cable and
+programming is the backbone of every programming package sold by

 TV content is by far the most in-demand element of content